julianlastuvka/Budget/README.md

 	you can see the total expense for the year.
 	The monthly expenses will be shown in a table that looks like a calendar.
 It shows you how much you spent in each day of the month that you choose.
 At the bottom you can see the total expense for the month.
-	The daily expenses will also be shown in a table that is very similat to the annual expenses one.
+	The daily expenses will also be shown in a table that is very similar to the annual expenses one.
 In this table you can see each individual expense with its respective name, category and price.
 At the bottom of the table the total expense of the day will be displayed.

 #### Account (Cuenta):
 	Here you can modify your annual budget and password.
 Your password can be anything.
 If you don't fill the field before submiting, an error message will appear.
-If change your budget or password successfully, a success message will appear.
+If you change your budget or password successfully, a success message will appear.

 #### App.py: